iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 See: How to add custom pages to Notability.

-- All your pages are in portrait mode.
+- All your pages are in portrait mode, with no option to rotate them.

 - Your whole notebook has the same page template (down to the colour).